Q & A

 There are a variety of meal and snack options for students to choose from at Lasell.
 Students can eat or grab food to go at the following locations:

-- Valentine Dining Hall in the Edwards Student Center
+- Valentine Dining Hall in the Edwards Student Center for breakfast, lunch, and dinner

 - "1851," a food outlet offering meal options from breakfast through late night dinner in the Arnow Campus Center